BNDPraveen/namaste-react/README.md

 # Namaste React - Episode 2

 Welcome to the second episode of my React learning journey!
-In this episode, I explore the basics of React and set up a simple project using npm, React, ReactDOM, and the Parcel bundler.
+In this episode, I explore the basics of React and set up a simple project using npm, react, react-dom, and the parcel bundler.
 This repository serves as a demonstration of the concepts covered in the episode.

 ## Project Structure